Physical reality (all spacetime) began to exist.

 The idea of a God existing is extraordinary and extravagant.[Forthcoming] (That is to say, the prior probability of God’s existence—prior to looking at evidence—seems very low.)
 This is relevant because a low prior probability is functionally similar to having evidence against it.
 More complex and bold hypothesis have more ways/chances of being wrong.
 We expect them to be wrong in the absence of sufficient evidence.

 • …the God of bare theism is more simple than a single fundamental particle.
-God is a unified soul (an unbreakable thing with no parts) 1, and even that is its simplest form: it fundamentally need have only the two (or three) properties necessary for being a soul, and in their simplest form.2
+God is a unified soul (an unbreakable thing with no parts)1, and its the simplest possible soul: it only has three fundamental properties (those necessary for being a soul), and in their simplest form—without limits.2

 • …reason alone confirms theism (or something close).
 [Forthcoming]